-At the 2011 Annual Merit Review, George Sverdrup was awarded for his contributions and dedication to the Department of Energy (DOE) Fuel Cell Technologies (FCT) Program and Marc Melaina received a team award for his valuable technical and programmatic support of the FCT Program and his leadership of the NREL Analysis Team.
+At the 2011 Annual Merit Review, George Sverdrup was awarded for his contributions to the Department of Energy's Fuel Cell Technologies (FCT) Office and Marc Melaina received a team award for his technical and programmatic support of the FCT Office and his leadership of the NREL Analysis Team.

 At the 2010 Annual Merit Review, Michael Penev and Darlene Steward received team awards for developing the Fuel Cell Power Model and Lin Simpson accepted a team award on behalf of the DOE Hydrogen Sorption Center of Excellence for advancing the state-of-the-art in hydrogen storage materials.
 Two NREL consultants also received awards.
 Douglas Wheeler was recognized for his contributions to DOE's fuel cell manufacturing efforts and John Christensen was awarded for his work on the market transformation activity.

 John Turner received the Outstanding Mentor Award from the DOE Office of Science in 2009, 2008, 2007, and 2005.
 Todd Deutsch also received this award in 2009, 2008, and 2007.